zjacobsdev/barista-app/README.md

 ## **BUGS:

--The voice runs through the whole list of completed order every three seconds which is not ideal. the voice just need to say the last compeleted order.
-Possible solution is to create a seperate collection in database solely for completed orders and retrive the last order from that collection when the bartista press the complete button.
+The voice runs through the whole list of completed order every three seconds which is not ideal.
+The voice just need to say the last compeleted order.
+A possible solution is to create a seperate collection in the database solely for completed orders and retrieve the last order from that collection when the bartista presses the complete button.

 ## Credit